Last updated: November 2017

 Dyzio Limited ("We") are committed to protecting and respecting your privacy.

-This policy (together with our Terms and Conditions of Use [INSERT AS LINK TO TERMS AND CONDITIONS OF USE] and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy (together with our Terms and Conditions of Use https://dyzio.co/terms-of-use and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting www.dyzio.co or https://app.dyzio.co/ you are accepting and consenting to the practices described in this policy.

 For the purpose of the Data Protection Act 1998 (the Act), the data controller is Dyzio Limited of 9 Cranmer Road, Sevenoaks, Kent, TN13 2AT.